Shukrullo

-Shukrullo (pen name of Shukrullo Yusupov; 2 September 1921 – 19 July 2020) was an Uzbek poet.
+Shukrullo (pen name of Shukrullo Yusupov; 2 September 1921 – 19 July 2020) was an Uzbek poet-thinker, lyricist, translator, an official (since 1990, presidential council), and a publicist.

+Early life and education

-Shukrullo Yusupov was born on September 2, 1921 in Tashkent, in the mahallah (quarter) Olmazor.
-The writer's father, Yusufkhodzha, was a rather famous healer in Tashkent.
+Shukrullo Yusupov was born on September 2, 1921, in Tashkent, in the mahallah (quarter) Olmazor.
+The writer's father, Yusufkhodzha (Yusufhoʻja), was a medicinal practitioner in Tashkent.

 In 1938 he graduated from the Pedagogical College and began teaching in Karakalpakstan.
 In 1944, after graduating from the Tashkent Pedagogical Institute, he entered the postgraduate courses of Central Asian State University (SAGU), specializing in foreign literature.
 Since 1946, a member of the Union of Writers of the Uzbek SSR.
-The first collection of poems entitled "The Law of Happiness" was published in 1949.
+The first collection of poems entitled The Law of Happiness was published in 1949.

+Arrest and imprisonment

 In 1949 Shukrullo Yusupov was arrested along with a number of famous writers and poets of Uzbekistan Hamid Suleiman, Mirzakolon Ismaili, Shukhrat, brothers Alimukhamedov and Mahmud Muradov.
 The investigation lasted 15 months and in 1951 he was convicted on charges of nationalism and anti-Soviet activity, sentenced to 25 years in prison and 5 disqualifications.
 Staged at Gorlag, participated in the Norilsk uprising.
 Shukhrat, Mirzakalon, Hamid Suleiman were convicted in the same case with him.
 In September 1954 he was sent to Tashkent to review the case, at the end of 1954 - beginning of 1955 he was released.
-The arrest, investigation and stay in the camp are described in the autobiographical story "Buried without a shroud."
+The arrest, investigation and stay in the camp are described in the autobiographical story Buried without a shroud.
 The publication of the story became possible only after the collapse of the USSR, in 1991.

+In his memoirs, Shukrullo talks about his friendship with a Georgian novelist and a dissident, Chabua Amirejibi.
+Later, in one of his works, he addressed Shukrullo as "The Conscience of his Nation".
+They remained friends and continued communicating until the death of Amirejibi in 2013.